Vietnam Airlines: Fleet development

-In 2023, Vietnam Airlines signed a memorandum of understanding with Boeing for fifty 737 MAX 8, which are expected to replace a majority, if not all, of the carrier's aging Airbus A321ceo fleet.
+In 2023, Vietnam Airlines signed a memorandum of understanding with Boeing for fifty 737 MAX 8, which are expected to replace a majority, if not all, of the carrier's ageing Airbus A321ceo fleet.
 As of 2025, Vietnam Airlines have been financially arranging to firm up the order, which may realistically worth more than US$8 billion, according to the 2025 US-Vietnam governmental joint statement.
+In February 2026, the airline finalized the MAX order with deliveries beginning in 2030.

 In 2025, Vietnam Airlines announced that it plans to expand its fleet with up to 30 new widebody aircraft, specifically defined that the types should be Airbus A350-900 or Boeing 787-9, while also mentioned that it would consider any type of offer from leasing to purchasing for delivery during 2028–2032.
 A firm order for 30 widebodies may worth up to US$10 billion, per listing price.
+In early 2026, the Vietnamese flag carrier announced RfP for lease of nine Boeing 787-8.

+In another plan, the carrier aims to operate a 150-aircraft fleet in 2030 and more than 200 aircraft by 2035.